Acid Reflux Symptoms & Treatment

 To test for GERD, a doctor may perform a test called an upper GI series.
 In this exam, the patient drinks a type of contrast or dye called liquid barium, which highlights the upper digestive tract.
 As the barium flows down the esophagus and into the stomach, the doctor will take X-ray pictures of the process.
 The doctor may also recommend an endoscopic examination.
 In an endoscopy procedure, the doctor passes a small, flexible tube with a tiny camera at the tip into the mouth and esophagus while the patient is sedated.
 The camera allows the doctor to view any abnormalities in the esophagus.

-What Are Some Conventional Acid Reflux Treatments?
+What Are The Conventional Treatments?

 Conventional doctors usually recommend lifestyle changes and OTC medications as the first line of treatment for acid reflux.
 If symptoms aren’t relieved, the patient may be prescribed medication as a treatment for acid reflux.
 The doctor will also consider the medications the patient already takes and discuss alternatives to those that may trigger reflux.